 “I am going to sell lungis online”, I said to my wife the other day.

 But then, yesterday.
 Yesterday, I stumbled on this site – www.lungi.co.uk – a U.K based site that was selling lungis!
 I was overjoyed.
-Overjoyed because I found someone who shared my vision, someone who is actually branding lungis the way they should be, and selling them online to the world!
+I was overjoyed because I found someone who shared my vision, someone who is actually branding lungis the way they should be and selling them online to the world!
 I would love to see this venture succeed.
-And I offer my full support (mostly, moral).
+And I offer my full support (mostly moral).
 Way to go, fellow lungi guy!

-PS: I have decided not to pursue my dream of selling lungis online, reasons being many.
-Getting whacked with a rolling pin is not something i enjoy much.
+PS: I have decided not to pursue my dream of selling lungis online, the reasons being many.
+Getting whacked with a rolling pin is not something I enjoy much.